History of Bulacan: Spanish colonial period

 Fray Diego Vivar arrived in the Philippines from Mexico in 1570 and died in Pampanga in 1603.
 Three years later, the first pueblo established in Bulacan is the town of Calumpit, founded by the Augustinian friars in 1575.

 In 1580 at the time of Don Gonzalo Ronquillo de Penalosa, Bulakan, (Bulacan) was established as the capital town of the province.
 With Bulakan as the centre, the missionaries and the military might of Spain worked hand in hand to subjugate the pagan population to accept the Catholic faith.

 Fray Agustin Albuquerque prior provincial of Tondo in 1575 and established Bulakan as a mission in this town, then with 4,000 inhabitants.

 According to Fray Juan de Medina, O.S.A.
 “All the Manila religious extol the “Indios” of this town as the most tractable and most attached to the church.

 Secondary sources in the 1800s state that ”It has been said that in 1578 the Augustinian conquered Bulakan and that same year the Franciscan Friar Juan Plasencia and Fray Diego de Oropesa founded Meycauayan, then, and for a time was the capital, people were able to do so flourishing, so rich, that her sons are six of the best in the province.(Bocaue-1606, Polo-1623, San Jose del Monte-1751, OBando-1754, Santa Maria de Pandi-1792, and Marilao-1796 Researchers in the province studies the possibility of existing of Province of Meycauayan but the primary sources where the Apuntes Interesantes sobre Las Islas Filipinas obtained its statement.

 It was on November 14, 1571 that Malolos founded as Encomienda primarily.
 Pre-colonial Malolos according to Blair and Robertson, the name “Li-han” was the ancient Chinese name for Malolos, whose leaders bore the title of “Gat-Salihan” or Gatchalian.
 Malolos originally belonged to Alcaldia of Calumpit in 1572 but in 1580 it was ceded to the newly established Alcadia de Bulacan.
 Malolos have it territories such as Quingua (separated in 1605) and Paombong (separated in 1619).
 Malolos became an independent town on June 11, 1580, with Fray Matheo de Mendoza as its first curate.
 The civil administration belongs to Don Jeronimo Tirado in the same year.

 The town of Hagonoy already existed as a pre-colonial settlement.
 It was one of the participants of the Battle of Bangkusay on June 3, 1571.

 On December 28, 1576, Governor General Sande orders the inclusion of Hagonoy to Calumpit.
 No exact year when it became an independent town from Calumpit presumably it was in the 1700s but it has already a huge church and convent in 1581.
+In 1578, Bulacan was separated from La Provincia de La Pampanga.

 Hagonoy was officially founded in 1581 duly recognized by National Historical Commission of the Philippines (NCHP) despite that documents such as Loarca (1582) and Dasmarinas (1591) did not mention Hagonoy as an Encomienda or town on its own but part of Calumpit instead.